 Immigration : not a single question for me.
 I don’t think the lady spoke any english.
 She didn’t say a word but smiled.
 That’s it.

-Note : Ivangorod is a town within the russian border zone, foreigners need a border zone permit to visit it.
+Note : Ivangorod is a town within the russian border security zone, foreigners technically need a special permit to visit it.
 Read my complete border zone permit guide to learn more.

 We got back on the bus to cross the No Man’s land between Russia and Estonia.